 An ISO Class 5 lab cannot have more than 3,520 particles per cubic metre, 0.5 micron and larger in diameter.

 In the UK, BS EN ISO 14644-1:2015 covers the requirements for classified clean environments and guidelines related to air cleanliness, looking specifically at particle concentration.

 To achieve the required contamination control, both air handling and filtration are important.

 The particle size is controlled by the High Efficiency Particulate Air (HEPA) filter that is used to trap particles that are 0.3 micron and larger in size (ISO Class 2-9).
 For lower particle size Ultra Low Particulate Air (ULPA) (ISO Class 1) filters are used.
 All the air delivered to a clean room passes through HEPA filters.

 Depending upon the ISO class desired, airflow type, airflow velocity and air changes are determined by always keeping positive pressure in the clean room.

 Many factors besides airborne particulate cleanliness must be considered in the design, specification, operation, and control of clean rooms and other controlled environments.

 Personnel selected to work in clean rooms are required to undergo extensive training in contamination control theory.
 They enter and exit the cleanroom through airlocks, air showers and/or gowning rooms, and they must wear special clothing designed to trap contaminants that are naturally generated by the skin and body.

 Bulb Laboratories work with specialist clean room suppliers to provide customised solutions to meet clients’ exact requirements.
-Together we design and then deliver the bespoke solution including validation and certification to meet the regulatory compliance.
+Together we design and then deliver the bespoke clean room installation solution, including validation and certification to meet the regulatory compliance.